EMZEDI/TGB_baseline/README.md

 TGB dataloader will also automatically download the dataset as well as the negative samples for the link property prediction datasets.

 if website is unaccessible, please use [this link](https://tgb-website.pages.dev/) instead.

-### Running Example Methods

-- For the dynamic link property prediction task, see the [`examples/linkproppred`](https://github.com/shenyangHuang/TGB/tree/main/examples/linkproppred) folder for example scripts to run TGN, DyRep and EdgeBank on TGB datasets.
-- For the dynamic node property prediction task, see the [`examples/nodeproppred`](https://github.com/shenyangHuang/TGB/tree/main/examples/nodeproppred) folder for example scripts to run TGN, DyRep and EdgeBank on TGB datasets.
-- For all other baselines, please see the [TGB_Baselines](https://github.com/fpour/TGB_Baselines) repo.

 ### Install dependency